NeoVintageous/NeoVintageous/README.md

 Please note that the provided example uses `<leader>d` as the mapping, but you can customize it to your preferred mapping by modifying the `<leader>` part and updating the key binding to match your leader and preferred key.
 For instance, if your preferred mapping is `<leader>t`, you can modify the mapping as follows:

-1. Update the mapping in your NeoVintageous `neovintageousrc` file:
+1. Update the mapping in your neovintageousrc file:

 ```vim
 let mapleader=,